dmorris0/python_intro/Docs/Chapter_01_Introduction.md

 If, on the other hand, you are new to programming, then these notes may be too terse, and it would be preferable to follow the book.

 ## Learning Python
 This Python introduction teaches by example.
 To learn Python with these notes, it is best try all the examples yourself.
 Don't cut and paste the commands -- there is very little benefit to that.
 Instead, type them in to the Python command line *yourself*.
 This act of typing is integral to learning how to program, as the best way to learn programming concepts is to **use them** after you see them.
+Also, a number of the chapters have **exercises** at the end of the chapter.
+Do these in an interative Python terminal or using a debugger to practice the concepts from the chapter and to learn some new tricks.

 ## Operating System